This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 Stephen Simpson

-<p>Stephen came to the FDIC in 2009 as a Financial Institution Specialist (Risk Management) in the New York City field office where he led examinations of financial institutions, served as a capital markets subject matter expert for community banks, and participated shared national credit reviews.
+<p>Stephen came to the FDIC in 2009 as a Financial Institution Specialist (Risk Management) in the New York City field office where he led examinations of financial institutions, served as a capital markets subject matter expert for community banks, and participated in shared national credit reviews.
 He transitioned to the FDIC’s Division of Insurance and Research in 2016 where he focuses on identifying macro risks affecting the banking environment and quantifying risk exposure within the New York Region’s insured institutions.
 Stephen has also served as a voting member of the International Exposure Review Committee and an instructor at the FDIC Training Center.
-Prior to joining the FDIC, he worked in the mortgage backed securities industry.
-Stephen holds a finance degree from The University of Texas at Austin and an MBA from Georgetown University.</p>
+Prior to joining the FDIC, he worked in the mortgage-backed securities industry.
+Stephen holds a finance degree from The University of Texas at Austin and an MBA from Georgetown University. </p>

 |